jdavies/call-center-app-v3/api-server/google/files/ReadMe.md

 - ASTRA_DB_ID
 - ASTRA_DB_TOKEN
 - KEYSPACE
+- ASTRA_DB_REGION
+- ASTRA_CLIENT_ID
+- ASTRA_CLIENT_SECRET
+- JWT_SECRET

 I have then defined in the ```setenv.sh``` file in my ```database/``` directory in the project.
-However, I hve NOT checked that file into Git for obvious reasons.
+However, I have NOT checked that file into Git for obvious reasons.

 ```sh
 source ../../../database/setenv.sh